Brentford vs Manchester United: Bees hammer Red Devils 4-0

 The United fans are making a bit of noise in the corner as they have to generate their own entertainment.
 Eriksen did whip in a cross which Ronaldo whiffed on about 10 yards out.
 And that sums up United’s day quite nicely.
 Just over 10 minutes to go.

-United are doing their best damage limitation job here.
+United are doing their best damage limitation job here, as Eriksen nods a free header straight at David Raya.
 Brentford don’t have to take risks and are waltzing to victory here.

 😱 My face sums it up.
 What an incredible first half here at Brentford. #BrentfordFC were sensational. #MUFC all over the place.
 Shocking!